gab01012025/mini-blog/README.md

 # 📝 Mini Blog

 A simple and modern **blog application** built with **React** and **Firebase**.
-This project was developed as part of the course _"React do Zero à Maestria"_ by Matheus Battisti, and it demonstrates how to build a complete CRUD application with authentication, routes, and user dashboard.
+It demonstrates how to build a complete CRUD application with authentication, routes, and user dashboard.

 ---